Title insurance provides protection against financial loss which could result from defects or claims against your property.

 If the owner wishes title insurance, a separate policy must be purchased.

 The new owner can, however, reduce the cost by purchasing the two policies simultaneously.
-When an owner policy is purchased from VATC, there is no additional charge for a policy insuring the lender’s interest provided the amount of that policy does not exceed the amount of the owner’s coverage.
+When an owner policy is purchased from CATIC, there is no additional charge for a policy insuring the lender’s interest provided the amount of that policy does not exceed the amount of the owner’s coverage.

 Please click here to view a printable pdf and to learn more about title insurance policies.